Senning procedure: Technical aspects

 In the Senning's operation, atrial tissue is used to create the baffle.
 No prosthetic material is introduced.
-A complex work of incising and refolding of the native atrial tissue - which is so technically complex that has been referred to as "origami", is necessary to build the venous baffle.
+A complex work of incising and refolding the native atrial tissue - which is so technically complex that has been referred to as "origami", is necessary to build the venous baffle.
 Indeed, the Senning technique was difficult to reproduce and was not widely embraced.

 In 1963, Mustard described an alternative technique, the Mustard procedure, in which the atrial septum is excised, and the atrial baffle is created by the placement of a single elephant trunk-shaped patch made of pericardial tissue.
 This technique then became the standard operation for TGA as it was technically less demanding.